Sasaki-Einstein 5-manifolds associated to toric 3-Sasaki manifolds: Consequences

-Our construction only produces the homogeneous Sasakian-Einstein structure on $S^2\times S^3$.
 The restriction of $k$ to be odd is merely a limitation on the techniques used.
-In the next section there is an example of toric Sasakian-Einstein structure on $\# 6(S^2\times S^3)$.
+Subsequent to these examples appearing in the author's Ph.D. thesis, it was proved~\cite{ChoFutOn08} that there are toric Sasaki-Einstein structures on $\# k(S^2\times S^3)$ for all $k$.

-If a simply connected manifold has two Sasakian-Einstein structures for the same metric $g$ then it is $S^5$. \begin{cor} For each odd $k\geq 3$ there is a countably infinite number of cohomogeneity 2 Einstein metrics on $\# k(S^2\times S^3)$.
+If a simply connected 5-manifold has two Sasakian-Einstein structures with, non-proportional Reeb vector fields, for the same metric $g$, then it is $S^5$. \begin{cor} For each odd $k\geq 3$ there is a countably infinite number of cohomogeneity 2 Einstein metrics on $\# k(S^2\times S^3)$.
 In particular, the identity component of the isometry group is $T^3$. \end{cor} These metrics have the following curious property. \begin{prop} For $M=\# k(S^2\times S^3)$ with $k>1$ odd, let $g_i$ be the sequence of Einstein metrics in the theorem normalized so that $\Vol_{\sm g_i}(M)=1$.
-Then we have $\Ric_{g_i}=\lambda_i g_i$ with the Einstein constants $\lambda_i\rightarrow 0$ as $i\rightarrow\infty$. \end{prop} \begin{proof} From proposition~\ref{prop:Sasak-vol} we have
+Then we have $\Ric_{g_i}=\lambda_i g_i$ with the Einstein constants $\lambda_i\rightarrow 0$ as $i\rightarrow\infty$. \end{prop} \begin{proof} We have